arno-di-loreto/apistylebook-web/_pages/design/topics/http-status-410-guidelines.md

 ---
 layout: topic
-title: 411 Length Required
+title: 410 Gone
-permalink: /design/topics/http-status-411
+permalink: /design/topics/http-status-410
-sort: HTTP Status User Error_411 Length Required
+sort: HTTP Status User Error_410 Gone
-topic_id: http-status-411
+topic_id: http-status-410
 topic_category: HTTP Status User Error
-topic_name: 411 Length Required
-topic_description: 'The request did not specify the length of its content, which is required by the requested resource.'
+topic_name: 410 Gone
+topic_description: |
+  Indicates that the resource requested is no longer available and will not be available again.
+This should be used when a resource has been intentionally removed and the resource should be purged.
+Upon receiving a 410 status code, the client should not request the resource in the future.
+Clients such as search engines should remove the resource from their indices.
+Most use cases do not require clients and search engines to purge the resource, and a *404 Not Found* may be used instead.
 guidelines:
   - guideline_id: haufe-api-styleguide
     guideline_title: Haufe API style guide